 Japanese Rice made with short-grain brown rice and seasoned with rice vinegar, sesame oil, furikake, and scallions - a simple tasty side dish to serve with fish and meat, or in bowls.

-We’ve been loving our homemade Furikake Seasoning and have been enjoying it on Japanse Rice as of late, to serve as a base for healthy bowls.
-Traditionally Japanese rice is made with short-grain white rice, but we’ve upped the nutritional value here and have been using short-grain brown rice, which, turns out, works very well- it’s deliciously nutty, toothsome, and super flavorful!
+We’ve been loving our homemade Furikake Seasoning and enjoying it on Japanese rice to serve as a base for healthy bowls.
+If you are looking for sushi rice, here is a different recipe for that.
+Traditionally, Japanese rice is made with short-grain white rice, but we’ve upped the nutritional value here and have been using short-grain brown rice, which, turns out, works very well—it’s deliciously nutty, toothsome, and super flavorful!

 Short grain brown rice is lower in calories and had a lower glycemic index than white short-grain rice.
 I also find it to be more flavorful- but up to you!
 Make sure to see recipe notes for white short-grain rice.